absent1706/sqlalchemy-mixins/README.md

 [![Python versions](https://img.shields.io/pypi/pyversions/sqlalchemy_mixins.svg)](https://travis-ci.org/absent1706/sqlalchemy-mixins)

 # Maintenance disclaimer
-Project author currently doesn' currently have enough time to support the project.
+Project author doesn't currently have enough time to support the project.

 Feel free to open up a Github issue if you want to become a collaborator